ministryofjustice/moj-frontend/docs/components/pagination/_how-to-use.md

 You can read [guidance on using the GOV.UK pagination component](https://design-system.service.gov.uk/components/pagination/) or 'pagination controls'.
 This is a part of this component.

-You can change the way that results are displayed in the pagination controls.
-For example, for alphabetised lists you could replace the numbers with letters.

-{% example template="examples/alphabetical", colocated=true, height=125 %}

 ### Using the results count

 You can choose how to display the results using 1 of the 4 result count variants.